-In more than 95% of infected men with a discharge, gonorrhea may be diagnosed within an hour by identifying the bacteria (gonococci) in samples of the discharge examined under a microscope.
+For men, gonorrhea may be diagnosed rapidly (within 1 hour) by examining samples of the discharge and identifying the bacteria (gonococci), if the facility has the appropriate equipment and trained personnel.
 If a discharge is obvious, doctors touch a swab or slide to the end of the penis to collect the sample.
 If there is no obvious discharge, doctors insert a small swab a half inch or more into the urethra to collect a sample.
 Men are asked to refrain from urinating for at least 2 hours before the sample is collected.

-Identifying bacteria in a sample of discharge from the cervix is more difficult.
-The bacteria can be seen in only about half of infected women.
+Diagnosing gonorrhea in women is more difficult than in men, because identifying bacteria in a sample of discharge from the cervix is more difficult than from a penis.
+The bacteria in a sample taken from the cervix can be seen under the microscope in only about half of infected women.

-Because many people have more than one STI, doctors may test samples of blood and genital fluids for other STIs, such as syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
-Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It... read more and HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more .
-Doctors also check for chlamydial infections Chlamydial and Other Nongonococcal Infections Chlamydial infections include sexually transmitted infections of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
-These bacteria can also infect... read more .
+Because people may have more than one STI, doctors may test samples of blood and genital fluids for other STIs, such as syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
+It can occur in three stages of symptoms, separated by periods of apparent good health.
+Syphilis... read more and HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more .

 If a joint is red and swollen, doctors draw fluid from the joint using a needle.
 The fluid is sent for culture and other tests.